adityassrana/old_blog_template/Readme.md

 # My blog
+If you are new to Github pages, check out this link [Using Github Pages](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Using_Github_pages)

 ## adityassrana.github.io\/blog
-This blog is made using Jekyll pages, and is being built from a separate github repository.
+This blog is made using Jekyll and is being hosted on Github pages.
+You need to create a branch called gh-pages for that repository.
 Don't forget to change the \_config.yml file for ensuring that Jekyll builds properly, for ex.

 ````
 baseurl: "/blog"